havido/Cookbook-Application/README.md

 - "What to have for dinner?"
 - "Shit, some ingredients are starting to rot.
 I'm too poor to throw them away, how should I cook them?"
-- "I bought this cucumber but it tastes bad and I don't feel like eating it raw, is there any recipe that use cooked cucumber?"
+- "I bought this cucumber but it tastes bad so I don't feel like eating it raw, is there any recipe that use cooked cucumber?"

 ### Project idea to solve these problems